 John Stewart:It's okay, I can say these things because Tucker Carlson is someone for whom I have not the slightest bit of respect or liking... one of the few people I can say that about.

 While the enmity between protagonists and antagonists rarely become personal in the Kamen Rider franchise, there are a few notable relationships scattered throughout the franchise that could cover this trope.

 Kamen Rider Black: Kotaro Minami/Kamen Rider Black and Nobuhiko Akitsuki/Shadow Moon.

-On Criminal Minds Frank Breitkopf was Jason Gideon's Arch Enemy, The Boston Reaper was Aaron Hotchner's, and Ian Doyle was Emily Prentiss'.
+On Criminal Minds Frank Breitkopf was Jason Gideon's Arch Enemy (and before Frank, the bomber who killed Gideons old team and caused him to have a nervous breakdown), The Boston Reaper was Aaron Hotchner's, and Ian Doyle was Emily Prentiss'.
 One could make a case for Billy Flynn being Derek Morgan's, and Tobias Hankel being Spencer Reid's.